low122/Spotify-music-trend/README.md

 # Spotify-music-trend
-Data analysis on the music trend that what type of song does people like nowadays.
+Data analysis of music trends shows what type of songs people like nowadays.
+The data is taken from Kaggle.